-Seed tape and sheets allow you to prepare your seeds ahead of time in neatly ordered rows or grids, spaced out according to the recommendations on the seed packet or seed catalogue.
+Seed tape and mats allow you to prepare your seeds ahead of time in neatly ordered rows or grids, spaced out according to the recommendations on the seed packet or seed catalogue.
 This is especially useful for the finer seeds such as carrot, lettuce and celery.

 First step is to gather up the supplies and tools you need:

 - Seeds – pick the small seeds that are hard to plant, I did lettuce and green onion for this how-to, carrot is also a good choice

 - White flour*

 - Baking Sheet (the bigger the better or use more than one)

 - Small bowl

 - Ruler (not pictured)

 *In order to not cause any issues with seed sprouting later, try to use non-bleached versions of these supplies